fnaumenko/isChIP/README.md

 Unsorted [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) and [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) files represent the immediate (direct) precise alignment.
 They are useful for the peak-callers benchmarking because make mapping stage unnecessary.
 `SAM` format is indispensable for aligner validation as a control test.<br>
-Ordered `BG` file represents coverage in [BedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) format with the WIG extension.
+`BG` file represents sorted coverage in [BedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) format with the WIG extension.
 In contrast to the utilities that restore the coverage by extending the read to the average fragment length (such as [bedtools genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html), [deepTools bamCoverage](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html), [peakranger wigpe](http://ranger.sourceforge.net/manual1.18.html)), **isChIP** produces an actual coverage.
 The difference can be observed in the ![figure](https://github.com/fnaumenko/isChIP/tree/master/pict/formal-actual_coverage_legend.png).<br>
 It is also possible to generate one BedGraph file per strand (`-x|--strand` option).<br>
-`FDENS,RDENS` represent the densities of fragments and reads, respectively, in WIG format with span = 1.
+`FDENS,RDENS` represent the densities of fragments and reads, respectively, in sorted WIG format with span = 1.
 Unlike coverage, each fragment/read is represented by one point.
 For fragments this point is the center, for reads it is the 5’ position.
 This view can be useful in some cases, such as ChIP-exo.
 Files have the *fdens.wig*/*rdens.wig* extension.<br>